This information will help you get ready for your magnetic resonance imaging (MRI).

 The Day of Your MRI

-- Refer to the printed reminder you received from your doctor’s office for the time and location of your MRI.
+- Check the printed reminder your doctor or nurse gave you for the time and location of your MRI.

-- You will be taken to the scanning room and helped onto the MRI table.
+Your technologist will bring you to the scanning room and help you onto the MRI table.
 The MRI machine is a large, donut-shaped magnet.
-It makes a loud tapping noise while the scan is in progress.
-Your technologist will offer you earplugs or earphones to listen to music.
+It makes a loud tapping noise during the scan.
+Your technologist will offer you earplugs or headphones to listen to music.

 After Your MRI

 - When your MRI is finished, you’ll be helped off the table.
 After you get your belongings, you can leave.

 - If you received anesthesia, you’ll be taken to the Post-Anesthesia Care Unit (PACU) after your MRI.
 You’ll stay there until you’re fully awake.